lithekod/site-v2/website/pages/ncpc_en.md

 able to compete from home if they so wish, and due to this there is a limit of one computer per team member rather than the usual one computer per team.

-For those interested and willing, Lithe kod will offer access to university computer labs and free food on the day of the contest.
+For those interested and willing, LiTHe kod will offer access to university computer labs and free food on the day of the contest.
 Due to the new rules above, however, this is not a requirement for participating.
 For those competing on-site we will begin at 10:00 in Ada Lovelace, door 27 in B-huset, with